Conclusion: everyone was wrong and everyone was right.

 The main romance between Mi Ji and Ho Su.
 Here’s the thing - I really liked their teen romance phase, and I like where they ended.
 They were losing me a bit during the “misunderstanding” phase of the plot when Mi Ji was pretending to be Mi Rae.
 On one hand I understand why it was important for them to go about it the way they did, on the other, it was frustrating to watch and a bit inconsistent with how Ho Su was written.

 Justice for Se Jin.
-Did Park Bo Young have it in the contract she can only kiss one male lead?
-Did they fear viewers might seem uncomfortable with her kissing both, even though she was playing to different characters?
+Did Park Bo Young have it in the contract that she can only kiss one male lead?
+Did they fear viewers might seem uncomfortable with her kissing both, even though she was playing two different characters?
 We've got an amazing hug, but damn I was waiting for that kiss in the last episode.

 Random thoughts to close the review: